(Updated) · 12 min read

 Is a consumer proposal better than bankruptcy for my credit?

 A consumer proposal carries an R7 rating rather than R9, and it may fall off your report sooner (three years after completion versus six years after discharge for bankruptcy).
 However, both require the same rebuilding strategy.
 The choice between them depends on your total debt, income, and assets.
+Read our detailed guide on consumer proposals and credit impact in Canada for the full comparison.
 Consult a Licensed Insolvency Trustee for personalized advice.

 How long until my credit score is normal again?